GoogleCloudPlatform/compute-ansible-gluster/README.md

     export GCE_PROJECT=<your-project-id>
     export GCE_PEM_FILE_PATH=<path-to-your-newly-created-pem-file>

+You will also need to ensure that you have your local machine's SSH key uploaded to your project's metadata.
+For more information read our guide on [adding and removing SSH keys](https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys?hl=en).

 In order to run the playbook you will need to install Ansible and Libcloud as
 follows: